-108 East Main Street,
+108 E. Main Street,

-6 people favorited this theater
+8 people favorited this theater

-Sometime later the theatre was named the Cinema Endicott and presented more upscale film product.
+From October 18, 1963 the theatre was named the Cinema Endicott and presented more upscale film product.
 Loews was the last operator of this building.
-It closed in 1993 when Loews opened the Town Square 9 in Vestal, NY.
-The theatre sat empty for about two years, then was demolished for a drug store.
+It closed on October 31, 1993 when Loews opened the Town Square 9 in Vestal, NY.
+The final movie was Tamlyn Tamita in “The Joy Luck Club”.
+The theatre sat empty for about two years, then was demolished for an Eckerd drug store.

 There was a sign on the side of the building that said “THEATRE OF DISTINCTION” but for the last 5 or 6 years of its life the “F” in “OF” fell off, so it was the “THEATRE O DISTINCTION”.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.